 However, it is quite unjust that a Christian who would not contemplate suicide would not have this defence against extradition available to them.
 Relying too heavily on the risk of suicide simply increases the use of this defence among prisoners in the future.
 The other issues raised by investigative journalists are more weighty and the judgment in this respect is of great concern.

 The timeline thus far.

 6 Jan 2020: as expected, the judge has refused bail to Julian Assange on account of his going to ‘extraordinary’ lengths to avoid extradition in the past and his previous jumping bail and seeking refuge in the Ecuadorial Embassy in London for seven years.
 However, in that case Assange sought political asylum, which is a political right.
 Mexico has now offered him political asylum.
 Some view the London judgment as supporting the American Espionage Act, which they claim criminalises investigative journalism.

 It highlights the whole issue of detention without trial of an unconvicted person, contrary to habeus corpus that was sidelined during the UK’s time in the EEC and the European Union.

 The easiest way for the USA and all concerned to save face in this impasse is for US President Donald Trump to drop the extradition case.
-On the one hand commentators opposing the USA say that Assange faces 175 years in a top-security US prison, which has supported his mental health defence, while others seeking to minimise this defence have said that in practice he would face 5-6 years.
+On the one hand, commentators opposing the USA say that Assange faces 175 years in a top-security US prison, which has supported his mental health defence, while, on the other hand, others seeking to minimise this defence have said that in practice he would face 5-6 years.
 If so, then he has already lost his liberty for longer than this, and what further purpose is incarceration supposed to accomplish?
 This is unchristian behaviour.

 20 Jan 2021: even the courageous and maverick US President Donald Trump could not find it in his heart to drop the extradition case, but pardoned 73 others on his last day in office.